SabidMahmud/aura/MVP_TODOS.md

 - Create API endpoints for AI models for suggestions.
 - Implement logic for generating basic insights from user data.
 - Facing issue with overboarding page loading.
+- Implementing the signup and signin logic for google signin.

 ## Frontend